nmcl-marquette/concussion/README.md

     ├── SubN001
     └── ...
 ```
+### Configuring the `Data` folder
 The `Data` folder will need to be connected to a NAS or a local folder.
 Inside `Data` is a folder for each test subject.
-Within each subject folder are folders for each experimental session `Session1`, `Session2` etc. Within each session folder is a `Robot` folder which contains raw data from the collection device.\
+Within each subject folder are folders for each experimental session `Session1`, `Session2` etc. Within each session folder is a `Robot` folder which contains raw data from the collection device.

 Intermediate data processing are stored in .mat files of the respective folder.
 For example, a collection of processed trials for subject C001's first experimental session would be in the `Data/SubC001/Session1/RR2.mat` file.
 A file containing all their sessions would be in the `Data/SubC001/RRs.mat`.

 ## Commonly used abbreviations: